xchapter7x/haikube/README.md

 # HaikuBe
-## Summary: What's this do?
+## What's this do?
-- create docker images from just code (no dockerfiles)
+- create docker images from just your code (no dockerfiles needed)
-- deploy to kubernetes from just a docker image (no k8s manifests, no helm charts)
+- deploy to kubernetes from just your docker image (no k8s manifests, no helm charts needed)

 ---